prebid/addressability-framework/mvp-spec/partials/seed-optimized-table.md

-The Seed represents the aggregation of the Pseudonymous-Identifiers and the Preferences of the user for a given Addressable Content.

 | Field                  | Type                                     | Details  |
 |------------------------|------------------------------------------|----------|
 | version                | Number                                   | The Prebid SSO version of the object.|